clojusc/friend-oauth2/README.md

 3. The `access-token-uri` map holds the provider-specific configuration for the access_token request, after the code is returned from the previous redirect (a server-to-server POST request).

 4. `access-token-parsefn` is a provider-specific function which parses the access_token response and returns just the access_token.
-If your OAuth2 provider does not follow the RFC (http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-5.1) then you can pass in a custom function to parse the access-token response.
-See the [Facebook and Github examples][2] for reference.
+If your OAuth2 provider does not follow the RFC (http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-5.1, ("in the entity body of the HTTP response using the "application/json" media type as defined by [RFC4627]") then you can pass in a custom function to parse the access_token response.

-5. `config-auth` ...TBD...
+Note that there is an alternate function (`get-access-token-from-params`) supplied to handle the common case where an access_token is provided as parameters in the callback request.
+Simply set the `:access-token-parsefn get-access-token-from-params`   See the [Facebook and Github examples][2] for reference.

+5. Because OAuth2 is technically a protocol for obtaining 3rd-party **authorization** of resources, `credential-fn` behaves differently than in other workflows: it allows you to intercept the access-token at the end of the 3rd-party authentication process and inject your own functionality.
+This is where you would do something like associate the 3rd-party's authorization with a user or roles in your own system, for example.

 ## To-do:

-* Handle exceptions/errors after redirect and access_token request.
-* auth-map: should we be using the access-token as identity?
-Are there any downsides to this, especially in terms of security?
 * Move client_id/client_secret to Authorization header (necessary?
 Good for security or immaterial?
 Does FB support this?) (http://tools.ietf.org/html/draft-ietf-oauth-v2-31#section-2.3)
-* What's that thing I'm getting on the end of my url when I log in via FB ("#_=_")?
-Fix.

 ## License